bjdevil21/ws-config-tools/README.md

 3. Close the file when done reviewing.
 By default, when the diff file text editor is closed, the generated diff file (and command file that made it) are deleted.

 #### Options (flags)

+These flags can be combined (i.e. -mgb, etc.), with -z and -Z combining most of the options.

-- -m - Keep diff and command files for manual review in the /config/install directory of the project directory.
+- -m - Keep diff and command files for manual review in the /config/install directory of the compared project.
+- -g - Interactively verify Git branch status for each project
+- -d - Re-run Drush export of active configs for comparison
 - -b - "Blab" mode (verbose output)
+- -z - Extra careful mode
+- -Z - Extra careful mode (verbose)
+- -v - Returns script version
 - -h - Returns this help message
-- -v - Returns script version

 ## NOTES
 - This script currently only checks a project's /config/install directories.
 It does not check any other YML files (in the root directory, other /config directories, etc.) Future versions may check other YML files as well.